 Articles

 What does good multi-phase offence look like?
-Posted 7 months ago
+Posted about 1 year ago

 The opening round of the 2023 Rugby World Cup which represented a big victory for defence over attack.
 In all the top four games – France v.
 New Zealand, South Africa v.
 Scotland, England v.
 Argentina and Wales v.
 Fiji – the sides which tackled the most and built the fewest rucks triumphed.